PavloMatveiev/PavloMatveiev/README.md

 # Hello, I'm Pavlo! 👋

 Welcome to my GitHub profile!
-I'm a passionate software engineer living in Stirling and currently studying at the University of Glasgow.
-With a strong foundation in both theory and practical skills, I aim to combine creativity with technology to develop innovative solutions.
+I'm a Ukrainian Software Engineering student at the University of Glasgow.
+I have a background in DevOps and software development.
+Having graduated from Glasgow Kelvin College with an A Level in HNC Computing, I have a strong combination of theoretical knowledge and practical skills.

 ## 🛠 Skills & Expertise
 - **Programming Languages**: Proficient in Python, JavaScript and Kotlin.